antmendoza/temporal_java_workshop/prepare-your-environment.md

 ## Prerequisites
 - Java JDK 17
-- Maven is not required, you can use the wrapper in this repository to run the code.
+- Maven is not required, you can use the wrapper in this repository to compile and run the code.

 ## Install temporal cli